-Under severe post-Soviet budgetary constraints, government defense procurements have been drastically cut.
-A further constraint has been the significant surplus of used military equipment on hand as a result of efforts to downsize the armed services.
-While the best items are reissued to the newly reformed formations - where possible with some overhaul and upgrades - a sizeable amount has yet to be disposed of.
+Under severe post-Soviet budgetary constraints, government defense procurements were drastically cut.
+A further constraint was the significant surplus of used military equipment on hand as a result of efforts to downsize the armed services.
+While the best items were reissued to the newly reformed formations - where possible with some overhaul and upgrades - a sizeable amount had yet to be disposed of by the end of the century.
 It was reported that in 1998 no major equipment items were procured.
 Plans for future procurements are reportedly only for minimal replacements of existing inventory as needed, possible procurement of "one-of-a-kind" prototypes, and the eventual (2005 at the earliest) re-equipping of the services with updated military aircraft and air defense systems.

 In June 1998, about half way through the downsizing, approximately 600 aircraft had been released for international sale, including MiG-23s, MiG-27s, Su-22s, L-39s and transports.
 Older SAMs, such as S-125 and S-200 were also put on the market.
 The reduction in the number of aircraft improved mission capable rates to to 80% -- previously, it was estimated to be 45-50% for long-range aviation, 40-50% for frontal aviation, 60-65% for storm aviation and 40% for fighters.